 Full details including other issues such as travel, social

-distancing, facial coverings can be found here in the new new guidance.
+distancing, facial coverings can be found here in the new guidance.

 The MRS Standards Team are continuing to review and update the MRS guidance as and when required.
-The existing MRS Covid-19 guidance documents continue to apply supplementing the guidance issued on 16 Oct:
+The existing MRS Covid-19 guidance documents continue to apply supplementing the latest guidance:

 The MRS have issued a new statement to their members on this issue: